fkeruzore/fkeruzore.github.io/_pages/research-aiml.md

 theme_id: aiml
 ---

-Machine learning and artificial intelligence are transforming astrophysics, offering new approaches to data analysis, simulation, and prediction.
+Artificial intelligence (AI) and machine learning (ML) are transforming astrophysics, offering new approaches to data analysis, simulation, and prediction.
-I apply ML/AI techniques to astrophysical problems, particularly in the context of galaxy cluster science and cosmological simulations.
+I apply AI/ML techniques to astrophysical problems, particularly in the context of galaxy cluster science and cosmological simulations.

-These projects leverage modern deep learning frameworks and computational techniques to solve complex problems in cluster astrophysics, from emulating expensive simulations to extracting information from observational data.
+These projects leverage modern deep learning frameworks and computational techniques to solve complex problems in cosmology, from emulating expensive simulations to modeling cosmological observables.